Scientists have figured out what happens in the brain during self-regulation—such as wanting dessert but knowing you really shouldn’t.

-She is the lead author of a new paper about these competing brain systems, which is published in the Sept.
-26 issue of The Journal of Neuroscience.
+She is the lead author of a new paper about these competing brain systems, which appears in The Journal of Neuroscience.

 “In many cases, these systems guide behavior in the same direction, so there’s no conflict between them,” she adds.

 “But in other cases, like the all-too-common inner fight to resist the temptation of eating the chocolate cake, they can guide behavior toward different outcomes.
 Furthermore, the outcome of the decision seems to depend on which of the two systems takes control of behavior.”

 A large body of evidence shows that people make decisions by assigning different values to the various options, says Antonio Rangel, a professor of economics and neuroscience and the senior author of the paper.
 To make their decisions, people select the choice with the highest value.